zukunft/zukunft.com/docs/code_functions_all.md

             dbox.php
     \-- is_excluded - section for function is_excluded is expected to be info in /sandbox/sandbox.php
 \-- sandbox_code_id
+    \-- url_mapper - section for function url_mapper not yet defined that it should be construct and map in /sandbox/san dbox_code_id.php
     \-- input_valid - section for function input_valid not yet defined that it should be construct and map in /sandbox/s andbox_code_id.php
     \-- api_array - section for function api_array not yet defined that it should be api in /sandbox/sandbox_code_id.php